6AM City In-house

 Here’s what you need to know:

-• Events will be hosted all across the city and can take a variety of forms, including symposiums, panel discussions and debates, film screenings, concerts, and even art exhibits.
+Events will take place across the city and can take a variety of forms including symposiums, panel discussions + debates, film screenings, concerts, and art exhibits.

 Editor’s pick: Want to hit up as many restaurants as you can in one go?
 Pearl will host the largest number of eateries participating in Culinaria’s Restaurant Weeks in one place — nine, to be exact.
 It’s go time, foodies.